 On July 29, 2020, the Company entered into an At-the-Market Sales Agreement, dated July 29, 2020 (the "Initial Sales Agreement"), with BTIG, LLC, JMP Securities LLC, and Ladenburg Thalmann & Co., Inc. (collectively, the "Agents").
-Under the Initial Sales Agreement, the Company may, but has no obligation to, issue and sell up to \$50,000,000 in aggregate amount of shares of its common stock (the "Shares") from time to time through the Agents or to them as principal for their own account (the "ATM Program").
-On September 23, 2020, the Company increased the maximum amount of Shares to be sold through the ATM Program to \$150,000,000 from \$50,000,000.
-In connection with the upsize of the ATM Program to \$150,000,000, the Company entered into the Amendment No. 1 to the At-the-Market Sales Agreement, dated September 23, 2020, with the Agents.
+Under the Initial Sales Agreement, the Company may, but has no obligation to, issue and sell up to \$50.0 million in aggregate amount of shares of its common stock (the "Shares") from time to time through the Agents or to them as principal for their own account (the "ATM Program").
+On September 23, 2020, the Company increased the maximum amount of Shares to be sold through the ATM Program to \$150.0 million, the Company entered into the Amendment No. 1 to the At-the-Market Sales Agreement, dated September 23, 2020, with the Agents.
 The Company intends to use the net proceeds from the ATM Program to make investments in portfolio companies in accordance with its investment objective and strategy and for general corporate purposes.

-During the year ended December 31, 2020, the Company issued and sold 3,808,979 shares under the ATM Program at a weighted-average price of \$13.36 per share, for gross proceeds of \$50,900,326 and net proceeds of \$49,882,319, after deducting commissions to the Agents on Shares sold.
-As of December 31, 2020, up to \$99,099,674 in aggregate amount of the Shares remain available for sale under the ATM Program.
-Refer to "Note 5-Common Stock" to our consolidated financial statements as of December 31, 2020 for more information regarding the ATM Program.
+During the year ended December 31, 2021, the Company issued and sold 5,900 Shares under the ATM Program at a weighted-average price of \$13.42 per share, for gross proceeds of \$79,198 and net proceeds of \$78,608, after deducting commissions to the Agents on Shares sold.
+As of December 31, 2021, up to \$99.0 million in aggregate amount of the Shares remain available for sale under the ATM Program.
+Refer to "Note 5-Common Stock" to our consolidated financial statements as of December 31, 2021 for more information regarding the ATM Program.